shafrinahamed097/M19/README.md

 *Update or Create Using Model'
-   - The updateOrCreate() method in Laravel is used to update an existing record in the BD if it exists, or create a new record if it doesn't exist
+   - The updateOrCreate() method in Laravel is used to update an existing record in the BD if it exists, or create a new record if it doesn't exist.

+* Delete Using Model
+   - The delete() method is Laravel's Eloquent ORM is used delete a record from the DB.